What is a tuber?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

 A tuber is defined as a fleshy, oblong or rounded thickening of a subterranean stem or shoot.
-This biological structure serves as a storage organ for nutrients, allowing plants to survive adverse conditions, such as winter or drought.
-Tubers, like potatoes, store carbohydrates and can produce new plants from their "eyes," which are growth buds.
-Understanding tubers is important in horticulture and agriculture, as they play a crucial role in plant propagation and nutrition.
+This specialized structure functions primarily as a storage organ, allowing plants to store nutrients and energy, which is essential for growth and reproduction.
+Tubers are typically made up of plant tissues that are rich in starch, and they play a critical role in the plant's lifecycle, providing a means for vegetative reproduction and survival during unfavorable conditions.

 Subscribe